morningmoni/morningmoni.github.io/words.md

 I can feel Joe when she was telling the intriguing story.
 Well, I could also say she was self-defending sometimes (as Seligman said) but it doesn’t really matter, does it?
 Humans are too good at persuading themselves into sth that they like to do so as to feel comfortable when actually doing it.
 Just like they tend to sightlessly believe what they want to hear regardless of the bloody truth.

 I guess the trickiest part of human interactions is that there is no way you can tell whether someone is lying or not when she/he is “expressing her/his feelings” rather than stating some factual or tangible things that you can easily verify.
 And humans, unlike ants, unfortunately, are so capricious!
-Even if she/he meant it when saying it, after a while she/he might as well change her/his mind.
+Even if she/he meant it when saying it, after a while she/he might also change her/his mind.
 The sad thing is that you couldn’t even know if she/he was sincere in the first place, except for taking their words based on mutual trust.

 I think Joe is brave when choosing to be herself during the therapy session.
 After all, not every pedophile has the courage to expose himself.
 Don’t get me wrong.
 I am not praising/condemning pedophilia but as I said, you gotta be ready to pay the price when doing sth not accepted by others.
 But the question is, what do you want?
 Or do you even know what you really want?
 And are you ready to bear the cost?
 Things like this are too complicated and worsened by the fact that we are capricious.